seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

    :fragment: main

 We first define the type of the input sequences (``TSequence``) and an :dox:`Align` object (``TAlign``) type to store the alignment.
-For more information on the Align datastructure, please read the tutorial :ref:`tutorial-datastructures-alignment-alignment-representation`.
+For more information on the Align datastructure, please read the tutorial :ref:`tutorial-datastructures-alignment-alignment-gaps`.
 After defining the types, we can continue to construct our own Align object.
 First, we create two input sequences ``seq1 = "TELKDD"`` and ``seq2 = "LKTEL"``, then we define the scoring values for match, mismatch, gap.
 As last we create the 'align' object and resize it to manage two :dox:`Gaps` objects, at this point we filled it with the sequences to be aligned.